mahiv87/README-Generator/README.md

 ## Usage

-Run "npm i inquirer" to install dependencies.
+Run "npm install" to install inquirer package.
 Then run "node index.js" to start the app.

 ## License